Alejandro Moreno: Professional

 After completing his career at Greensboro, Moreno was drafted 27th overall in the 2002 MLS SuperDraft by the Los Angeles Galaxy.
 He played sparingly in his rookie season, but developed into an excellent sparkplug coming off the bench in his second season, when he registered six goals and two assists in 1,117 minutes of playing time.

 Although Moreno exhibited a good deal of promise in 2003, he was not able to earn a consistent starting role with the Galaxy because of a logjam at the forward position, which included Guatemalan star Carlos Ruiz and former US international Jovan Kirovski, as well as recent acquisition Joseph Ngwenya.
 In 2004, Moreno again registered six goals and two assists, this time in 1,297 minutes.
 He was traded to San Jose Earthquakes in the offseason in a four-player deal.
 In his lone season with the Quakes, Moreno scored eight goals with four assists.
 Along with the rest of his Earthquakes teammates, he moved to Houston for the 2006 season.

-Moreno was traded to Columbus Crew on May 10, 2007, in exchange for Joseph Ngwenya.
+Moreno was traded to the Columbus Crew on May 10, 2007, in exchange for Joseph Ngwenya.
 He scored the first goal in the 2008 MLS Cup for Columbus, who eventually won the game 3-1 against New York Red Bulls.

-Moreno was selected by Philadelphia Union in the 2009 MLS Expansion Draft on 25 November 2009.
+Moreno was selected by the Philadelphia Union in the 2009 MLS Expansion Draft on 25 November 2009.

 On November 24, 2010, Moreno was selected by Vancouver Whitecaps FC in the 2010 MLS Expansion Draft, but was immediately traded to Chivas USA, along with Alan Gordon, in exchange for allocation money and an international roster spot.

 Moreno remained with Chivas USA through the 2012 season.
 After the conclusion of the 2012 season, Chivas USA declined the 2013 option on Moreno's contract and he entered the 2012 MLS Re-Entry Draft.
 Moreno became a free agent after he went undrafted in both rounds of the draft.
 In February 2013, he joined the Philadelphia Union as a television commentator, ending his playing career.